 7. Breville BOV450XL Mini Smart: Compact Convenience

-For space-saving convenience, and the very same technology as our top-rated model the Breville Smart Pro, the Breville Mini Smart is a savvy choice when a compact footprint is required.
+For space-saving convenience, and the very same technology as our top-rated model the Breville Smart Pro, the Breville Mini Smart is a savvy choice where a compact footprint is required.

 While the design may be small, the Mini Smart still holds 4 slices of toast or an 11-inch pizza.

-Four quartz elements and Element IQ technology delivers heat to where it’s needed for outstanding even coverage without any hot and cold spots.
-The Mini also has 3 rack positions and a nonstick interior for added convenience and easy cleanup.
+Four quartz elements and Element IQ technology deliver heat to where it’s needed for outstanding even coverage without any hot or cold spots.
+The Mini also has 3 rack positions and a nonstick interior, for added convenience and easy cleanup.

 8. Cuisinart TOB-200 Rotisserie Convection: Built in Protein Roasting

 Does the idea of a rotisserie in a countertop model appeal to you?
-Then check out the affordable rotisserie/convection combo from Home Labs.
+Then check out the affordable rotisserie/convection combo from Cuisinart.

 Cuisinart TOB-200 Rotisserie Convection Toaster Oven available through Amazon